 “A leader is always the one who considers himself a part of a team instead of just being a Boss”

 Sometimes the team leads behave like they are the masters of their staff members and the rest are their servants.
 Giving orders, having harshness and rudeness in tones is quite common.
 But if you want to be more inclusive, bridge the gap between your development team and other customer-facing roles.
-As a test manager keep this in mind that your responsibility is to provide “quality assurance”, which means that your job requires you to understand the areas of the product that will cause friction with customers.
-Seek a better and in-depth knowledge so that you can share or pass it on to your team and prepare to evaluate software products and applications from the perspective of your targeted users.
+As a test manager keep in mind that your responsibility is to provide “quality assurance”, which means that your job requires you to understand the areas of the product that will cause friction with customers.
+Seek better and in-depth knowledge so that you can share or pass it on to your team and prepare to evaluate software products and applications from the perspective of your targeted users.

 By exposing expectations upfront, you can also be more of a part of the team.
 If there lies a conflict between you and your team expectations, it may be difficult to feel like you belong.
 Communicate to your team what quality assurance management expects of you and your other responsibilities within the company.
 Your work may involve tasks and meetings completed with the Scrum team.
 Discussing these responsibilities from the beginning will help you and your team better respect each other’s time so that you and your team can schedule time more effectively.